CS445-PACU/BigDB_Example/README.md

 * findCourseByProfIDCourseID.php
   *  Query to find one Course and statistics.
   *  Use of Group By, SUM(), and CASE!
+  *  Used by showOneCourse.php
 * findCoursesByProfID.php
   *  Query to find all Courses by a ProfID
+  *  Used by showCourseList.php
 * findCoursesByTitle.php
   *  Query to find all Courses by a partial title match.
   *  Example of using *"like %value%"* and bindValue()!
-* main.php
+  *  Used by showCourseList.php
-  *  Starting page!
-Based on skeleton.php from PHPExamples.
 * queryAllProfs.php
   *   Find all Professors.
   *   Used to fill the drop down box in main.php.